 Slow feeders are also a great tool to use if you have a dog that eats too quickly as it forces them to slow down to eat.

 There are many different options of toys, puzzles, and games you can get from your local pet store in Edmonton to keep your dog entertained and active around the house during the cold winter months.

 If you’re looking for a DYI enrichment game for your dog, you can hide some of their treats or kibble in a muffin tin, place tennis balls on top and let your dog find the treats.

-While none of these options are going to replace taking your dog out for a walk, they will help your dog burn off some energy which in return, will help you keep your sanity.
+While none of these options are going to replace taking your dog out for a walk, they will help your dog burn off some energy, which in return, will help you keep your sanity.

 Hire A Dog Walker

-Dog walkers will be able to take your dog out when you are at work or school and gives you the peace of mind that they are still getting their activity in during the day.
+Dog walkers will be able to take your dog out when you are at work or school and give you the peace of mind that they are still getting their activity in during the day.

 If you’re interested in a free consultation, book one for you and your dog today.